backlogs/www/_posts/en/2000-01-01-introduction.markdown

 ---
 # Welcome!

-Thanks for trying out Redmine Backlogs!
+Thanks for trying out Redmine Backlogs.
 We designed this tool to do just enough for you to manage your projects in an agile way.
 We use it on a daily basis and continually improve on it.
 We hope you will find it useful too!

 ## About Redmine

-_Brief intro on Redmine here.
-Link to the Redmine website._

-## Agile Project Management

-_Brief into on the agile movement here.
-Link to one or more websites._
+Redmine is a flexible project management web application.
+Written using Ruby on Rails framework, it is cross-platform and cross-database.
+Redmine is open source and released under the terms of the GNU General Public License v2 (GPL).
+In a word, it's awesome, and we're big fans (can you tell?).
+For more information about Redmine, visit [the official website](http://www.redmine.org/)

 ## Redmine Backlogs Features